charmingYT/charlearn/readme.txt

-Git is q verrsion control system
+Git is a distrubted verrsion control system
 Git is free software